ibm-cloud-docs/account/ts_accounts.md

 The status of your {{site.data.keyword.Bluemix_notm}} account becomes inactive when the account is canceled or suspended.
 {: tsCauses}

 To reactivate your account, contact IBM Cloud Support by calling +1-(866)325-0045 and select option 3.
-Include the following information so the support team can help restore the correct account:
+Include the following information so the support team can help restore the account:
 {: tsResolve}

   * The IBMid that you use to log in to {{site.data.keyword.Bluemix_notm}}.